Frequently Asked Questions

 Select a question

 Since 1930 CBMC has helped business leaders around the world integrate their faith and work.
 In 1986 we established our first peer advisory group.
-In 2014 the CBMC Leadership Institute was established to expand our offerings to senior business leaders.
+In 2014 the CBMC Trusted Advisor Forums was established to expand our offerings to senior business leaders.
 There are many options when it comes to leadership development.
 However, those who are committed to their Christian values and desire to integrate these into their business have limited choices.
-The CBMC Leadership Institute provides a confidential peer to peer environment where faith and leadership intersect.
+The CBMC TAF provides a confidential peer to peer environment where faith and leadership intersect.
 It is whole life leadership approach, encompassing the multiple roles and responsibilities leaders maintain with their business, family and greater community.

 - Creating your own personal board of spiritual advisors